-The aim of the Lake Street Shared Path project is to construct a shared-use path adjacent to Lake Street, Merimbula from Rotary Park to Merimbula Wharf via Bar Beach.
+The original aim of the Lake Street Shared Path project was to construct a shared-use path adjacent to Lake Street, Merimbula from Rotary Park to Merimbula Wharf via Bar Beach.

 One of the key outcomes of the project is to make Merimbula a more access friendly place for all residents and visitors to the area which aligns with the Bega Valley Shire Council’s Delivery Program and Operational Plan - An Accessible Place: